Jollyfant/EIDA_MANAGER/README.md

 Network operators can follow their metadata through the system by the interface.
 If metadata is rejected for a reason, the operator can identify the problem and submit corrected metadata.

 A daemon process (metadaemon) runs periodically and processes metadata.
-Occasionally it merges the most up-to-date inventory to a full inventory that can be manually supplied to SeisComP3 to expose the most recent metadata through FDSNWS webservices.
+Metadata that is deemed correct and was approved by the system can be exported, or automatically added to the SeisComP3 inventory database through the adminstrator panel.

-The system manages the complete history of all metadata submitted.
-Files that are not important (e.g. rejected files, or files that were never published through FDSNWS are purged from the system).
+The system manages a complete history of all metadata submitted.
+Files that are not important (e.g. rejected files, or files that were never published through FDSNWS are purged from the system automatically).
 This feature greatly increases the data provenance.

 Processing Pipeline terminology: